lordvaider/lordvaider.github.io/_posts/2021-06-21-Data-Liberation-Front.md

         Date (date)
         Calls (list of calls)

-With each call being an onject of the following class:
+With each call being an object of the following class:

     Call:
         cType (Incoming/Outgoing/Missed)